How to Prevent Gas Grill Explosions

 Grilling accidents involving fires and explosions are tragically common in the US.
-Roughly 76% of American households own propane gas grills, and according to the National Fire Protection Association, grilling accidents accounted for at least 16,900 emergency room visits and tens of millions of dollars in property damage in 2012 alone.
+Roughly 76% of American households own propane gas grills, and according to the National Fire Protection Association, grilling accidents accounted for at least 16,900 emergency room visits for severe burn injuries and tens of millions of dollars in property damage in 2012 alone.
 The US Fire Administration reports that propane grill fires result in about 10 fatalities every year.
 As more people buy grills and switch from charcoal to gas-powered cooking devices, these numbers have tended to increase.

 This can become more dangerous when the company servicing the propane tanks overfills them with gas.
 If a propane tank is venting in an enclosed space, such as the cabinet underneath a grill or inside a garage, the gas can build up over time.
 The propane, which is heavier than air, cannot escape in a closed area, and can be ignited by any nearby spark or static charge.
 This can lead to an extremely hazardous situation in which a large pool of propane can suddenly catch fire and explode, creating a fireball reaching temperatures at thousands of degrees Fahrenheit.